-As we’ve said in the past, you can feel two things at once.
-In fact, grief is fertile ground for experiencing conflicting emotions.
-So here’s our not at all groundbreaking advice: Try to have a balanced outlook towards gratitude this Thanksgiving.
+As we've said in the past, you can feel two things at once.
+In fact, it's common for grieving people to have conflicting emotions.
+So here's our not at all groundbreaking advice: Try to have a balanced outlook towards gratitude this Thanksgiving.
 Why is this suggestion important?
 Because, frankly, it sucks to feel alienated, isolated, left out, and disconnected, especially during the holidays.

 Okay, there are two parts to this, so get ready.

 Part One: Remember, it's okay to feel not grateful

 So, other people are like, "Rah, Rah.
 Fun holiday office party.
 Carolers, how precious.
 Let's go shopping.
 Whee!" and that's got you feeling like the Grinch.
 But you're not a holiday villain; you're simply a person who had a challenging year.

 It's okay to acknowledge this and to recognize your grief, apathy, and sadness.
 You don't need to stuff your feelings for the benefit of other people.
 You are not responsible for any other adult's happiness.
 Of course, there will be times you have to put on a front, like at work or child-related celebrations.
 But the bottom line is, it's okay to acknowledge the fact that you're feeling anything but grateful.

 Part Two: For every gripe, find a gratitude